-The Trusted Exchange Framework and Common Agreement (TEFCA) by the Office of the National Coordinator (ONC) aims to create a national backbone of organizations with record location capabilities, called Qualified Health Information Networks (QHINs) that will connect to each other to improve nationwide data exchange.
-Companies looking to connect to the nationwide network proposed by TEFCA will have the opportunity to join one of these accredited QHINs.
-CommonWell will be one of them and is currently going through the testing phase.
+The Trusted Exchange Framework and Common Agreement℠ (TEFCA℠) by the Office of the National Coordinator (ONC) aims to create a national backbone of organizations with record location capabilities, called Qualified Health Information Networks (QHINs) that will connect to each other to improve nationwide data exchange.
+Companies looking to connect to the nationwide network proposed by TEFCA will have the opportunity to join one of these Designated QHINs.
+CommonWell has applied to be one of them and is currently going through the testing phase.
 TEFCA aims to create a single on ramp to clinical data exchange, so that health care organizations can participate within a QHIN and get access to clinical data across all of the QHINs in TEFCA.

 CommonWell has been building and scaling a nationwide health data exchange network using a highly efficient Record Locator Service since 2013.
 With more than 70 health IT member companies, ongoing collaboration with the ONC, and a scalable infrastructure CommonWell is fully prepared for the next phase of interoperability.